 Whether Distributions on the Preferred Securities may be subject to a MDA as a result of a breach of the "combined buffer requirement" will depend, among other things, on the applicable capital requirements, the amount of CET1 capital and the "distributable profits" of the Bank and/or the Group, as applicable, which can be affected by, among other things, regulatory developments, management decisions taken by the Group, and other such considerations similar to those discussed above in relation to the circumstances that may give rise to a Trigger Event.
-See "-The circumstances that may give rise to a Trigger Event.
 See "-The circumstances that may give rise to a Trigger Event are unpredictable" above.
 Holders will not have any claim against the Bank or any other member of the Group in relation to any such decision.